by improving education and training

 Andrzej Rys represented by Filip Domanski - Director Health Systems, Medical Products & Innovation at DG Santé, European Commission.
 We were provided with insights into the work of the commision on innovations especially in the digital era of health.
 With technology influencing health, there is indeed a need to link digitization with clinical practice and health systems and to have a health workforce trained and equipped to handle this changes.

 And Scott Burris - Professor of Law and Public Health at Temple University Philadelphia, who shared about his work with public health law, with the topic: Better health for all faster, the strategy of legal Epidemiology.
 He emphasised the need to ensure that public health agruments are also legally backed with the law, advocated and defended.
 To do this, we need to have more public health lawyers, which I encourage.
 Knowlege of Public Health Law is necessary moving forward with change towards health priorities.

 Can you imagine how enriching, insightful, nudging and impactful this week was?
 And this is just a summary.

-I was very also inspired and motivated by the different topics and challenges presented by my fellow ASSETS, how passionate they are and generally their drive to create and lead change.
+I was also very inspired and motivated by the different topics and challenges presented by my fellow ASSETS participants, how passionate they are and generally their drive to create and lead change.
 I can definetely say apart from the opportunity to be engaged with, discuss and share our ideas and recieve critical feedback from our mentors.
 Another important and unique experience was the possibility given to us ASSETS, to feedback and learn from each other.